fxcollot/openHaloDocumentation/TestingReport/OpenHaloMySQLCompatibilityTestingReport.md

 This uses MySQL’s multi-table `DELETE ...
 FROM ...
 JOIN ...` syntax.
 PostgreSQL expresses the same operation using `DELETE ...
 FROM ...
 USING ...`, and OpenHalo does not translate the MySQL form into the PostgreSQL equivalent, so parsing fails when the `JOIN` keyword appears in a DELETE context.

 **MySQL 5.7.32 Queries**
-To avoid modifying the main table, the delete was tested against a small copy so we ran the following queries:

 USE imdb;